codemonk22/DApp-Star-Notary/README.md

 # Check NPM version
 npm -v
 ```
-## List of Functions used in the contract:
+## List of Functions used in the Smart contract:
-Default functions that came with the boilercode
+Default functions are available in the boilerplate code
 ```createStar()
 putStarUpForSale()
 make_payable()
 buyStar()
 ```
 #### Newly created Function
 ```
 lookUptokenIdToStarInfo()